When I first got my brandnew Type-S in November 2004, I didn't know where to

 performance.

-2) Comptech Icebox (Jan 2004) - I got this because Comptech is just ten miles from me,
+2) Comptech Icebox (Jan 2004) - I got this because Comptech was just ten miles from where I lived at the time,

-because the Icebox looks just like the stock airbox but with better
+because the Icebox looked just like the stock airbox but with better

 breathing, and because it was CARB-approved.
 Comptech installed it for me.